andyw8/andyw8.github.io/_posts/2018-07-15-prevent-false-positives-rspec-error.markdown

 The default behaviour of `on_potential_false_positives` is `:warn`, which displays a message like we saw above.

 However, there's a better way to configure this.
-By setting it to `:raise`, your test will fail unless unless you specify the error type when using `raise_error`.
+By setting it to `:raise`, your test will fail unless you specify the error type when using `raise_error`.

 This will help to prevent future problems.
 If you have a large test suite, it might take some effort to update your test suite, but it's worth it.